Willa Beatrice Player: Civil rights movement

 In the postwar period, civil rights organizations increased activism to achieve racial justice and exercise of constitutional rights, including integration of public facilities and the ability for blacks to register and vote in the South.
 Most blacks in North Carolina and other southern states had been disenfranchised since the turn of the century by laws of white-dominated state legislatures.
 The activism generated resistance and controversy among those who wanted no change in the Jim Crow social order.

 Rev. Martin Luther King Jr., leader of the Montgomery bus boycott in 1955 and co-founder in 1957 of the Southern Christian Leadership Conference was invited to Greensboro in February 1958 by local African-American clergy and the NAACP.
 But because of controversy around him, local churches and colleges did not want to host him as a speaker.
 When Player was asked to host him, she said: "Bennett College is a liberal arts college where 'freedom rings,' so King can speak here."
 King spoke to an overflow crowd on February 11, 1958, at Annie Merner Pfeiffer Chapel at Bennett.

 Willa Player encouraged Bennett College women to act their beliefs for civil rights and activism.
-Initially unaware that Bennett students were planning civil rights protests after King, Howard Thurman and Benjamin E. Mays had spoken at the college, Player encouraged them in their participation in sit-ins to achieve integration of lunch counters.
+Initially unaware that Bennett students were planning civil rights protests after King, Howard Thurman and Benjamin E. Mays had spoken at the college, Player encouraged them in their participation in sit-ins in February 1950 to achieve integration of lunch counters.
 She held meetings with faculty and staff during the Greensboro actions sit-ins to educate them, and arranged to support students in jail by delivering their assignments so they would not fall behind.

 Service

-In 1962, Player was named President of the National Association of Schools and Colleges of the Methodist Church.
+In 1962, Player was named President of the National Association of Schools and Colleges of the Methodist Church, the first woman to hold the position.
 She was the first African American to serve on the board of trustees of Ohio Wesleyan.
 After 36 years of service to Bennett College, Willa Player stepped down as president in 1966.

 She was appointed that year by President Lyndon B. Johnson's administration as the first female Director of the Division of College Support in the United States Department of Health, Education and Welfare, a position she held until retiring in 1986.